felipemaiapolo/legalnlp/README.md

     - **model = "wdoc"**: Download Word2Vec and Do2vec pre-trained models in a.zip file and unzip it.
 It has 2 two files, one with an size 100 Doc2Vec Distributed Memory/ Word2Vec Continuous Bag-of-Words (CBOW) embeddings model and other with an size 100 Doc2Vec Distributed Bag-of-Words (DBOW)/ Word2Vec Skip-Gram (SG)  embeddings model.
     - **model = "fasttext"**: Download a .zip file containing 100 sized FastText CBOW/SG models and unzip it.
     - **model = "phraser"**: Download Phraser pre-trained model in a .zip file and unzip it.
 It has 2 two files with phraser1 and phreaser2.
 We explain how to use them in Section [ Phraser ](#3.1).
-    - **model = "w2vnilc"**: Download size 100 Word2Vec CBOW model trained by "Núcleo Interinstitucional de Linguística Computacional" embeddings model in a .zip file and unzip it.
+    - **model = "w2vnilc"**: Download size 100 Word2Vec CBOW model trained by "Núcleo Interinstitucional de Linguística Computacional - USP" embeddings model in a .zip file and unzip it.
 [Click here for more details](http://nilc.icmc.usp.br/nilc/index.php/repositorio-de-word-embeddings-do-nilc).
     - **model = "neuralmindbase"**: Download a .zip file containing base BERT model (PyTorch), trained by NeuralMind and unzip it.
 For more informations about BERT models made by NeuralMind go to [their GitHub repo](https://github.com/neuralmind-ai/portuguese-bert).
     - **model = "neuralmindlarge"**: Download a .zip file containing large BERT model (PyTorch), trained by NeuralMind and unzip it.
 For more informations about BERT models made by NeuralMind go to [their GitHub repo](https://github.com/neuralmind-ai/portuguese-bert).